avnet-iotconnect/avnet-iotc-mtb-basic-example/QUICKSTART_DEMO.md

 <img src="media/iotc-device.png" width="50%" height="50%" />

-## Setting up firmware on IoTConnect for OTA
+## Setting up Firmware on IoTConnect for OTA

 * Navigate to Device -> Device, click **Firmware** on the bottom panal.
 * Upload the .bin format OTA firmware under your template and click **Save**.